 As artists, hobbyists, and gallery-goers alike, art has a therapeutic nature that takes us on a journey of self-discovery.
 This is true whether we are studying an exhibit at MoMA or glancing at wall art on canvas in between sales calls.
 Art therapy has gained a lot of traction in the psychological community for its ability to improve cognitive/sensorimotor function, increase self-awareness, and promote emotional resilience.
 At the same time, watching the soap canvas your windshield in a drive-thru car wash, we believe therapy—art therapy more specifically—is all around us, sometimes we just have to look.

 Through the literal interpretation of those two words, art therapy does not have to be an exclusively proactive experience.
 Art’s therapeutic nature comes solely from the process of eliciting unfiltered responses from the person who is engaged with it.
 How much further we want to take it is up to us.
 The fundamental pillars that make art therapy effective are present in everybody’s work, regardless of an audience’s level of engagement.
 That is why hanging wall decor in your home or office can induce feelings of meditation and relaxation, even from the peripheral.

-The prints in Maxwell’s collection highlights the explicit detail of the hand-carved from the plaster of Paris.
+The prints in Maxwell’s collection highlight the explicit detail of the hand-carved from the plaster of Paris.
 They capture the glowing reflections of the acrylic paint and gold leaf finish in a way that brings radiance and warmth to the spaces they occupy.
 Every selection has a unique and vibrant character of its own.
 And the powerful colorways amplify the emotional impact these sculptures make in a broad spectrum of angles and light scenarios.

 Maxwell Alexander’s collection of still life fine art photo prints are the perfect addition to any bedroom, family room, or office.
-Enjoy the calming aura these one-of-a-kind sculptures as they bring your wall decor ideas to life.
-Transform the look of your home with the simple, contemporary look of frameless canvas prints, and make sure to take a look at the rest of Maxwell’s inspirational print collection at simplida.com.
+Enjoy the calming aura of these one-of-a-kind sculptures as they bring your wall decor ideas to life.
+Transform the look of your home with the simple, contemporary look of frameless canvas prints, and make sure to take a look at the rest of Maxwell’s inspirational print collection online.